hlxsites/hsf-commonmoves/README.md

 * Agent (details, search)
 * Suggestions

-All of these APIs are hosted AMS system.
-To make use of them locally, a local proxy is needed.
+All of these APIs are hosted on an AMS system.
+To make use of them locally, a proxy is needed.

 There are two ways to set up the local proxy: